 Additionally, they were not meant to approach after drinking wine or other fermented drinks.

-Now that we are the priests, should we apply the same standard?
+Before approaching Elohim, should we apply the same standard?
 Probably so.

 So here are some guidelines I personally use to avoid speaking His name out of turn:

 - When in casual conversation

 - When “unclean” by biblical standards

 - When I’m angry

 Dishonoring His Titles